owlet42/kubeflow-docs/docs/install/tkgs.rst

 Reconciliation issue
 --------------------

-Kapp-controller keeps reconciliating Kubeflow, which prevents you from editing a Kubeflow resource.
-In this case, you may want to pause or trigger the reconciliation of Kubeflow.
+Kapp-controller keeps reconciliating vSphere Enterprise Kubeflow, which prevents you from editing a vSphere Enterprise Kubeflow resource.
+In this case, you may pause and then trigger the reconciliation of vSphere Enterprise Kubeflow to solve this issue.

 - To pause the reconciliation of a package installation: